alexander-kovalev2110/symfony-proj_RunEventController/README.md

 # symfony-proj_RunEventController

-Fragments of a runners website
+Fragment of a runners website

 RunEventController.php - the backend code for race event processing